Earn NCQA Measure Certification and earn exception from manual source code review during the HEDIS® Compliance Audit.

 Choosing the Right Vendor

-If you achieve NCQA Measure Certification, you are exempt from manual source code review for all certified measures by auditors during the HEDIS Compliance Audit or VBP4P Audit Compliance Review.
+If you achieve NCQA Measure Certification, you are exempt from manual source code review for all certified measures by auditors during the HEDIS Compliance Audit or AMP Audit Compliance Review.
 Certified Auditors may review items that are not included in the scope of certification or not listed in a vendor’s certification report, including but not limited to:

 - Organization-to-vendor field mapping.